-After my daughter was born, the first piece of jewelry I made was a chunky Byzantine bracelet.
+After my older daughter was born, the first piece of jewelry I made was a chunky Byzantine bracelet.
 Though I tend to gravitate toward lighter, understated pieces, with bracelets I favor something a little more substantial.

 Sadly, after a year and a half, after returning from an emotional trip to California to attend my great-aunt’s funeral and a long day flying back home, the bracelet fell off my wrist.

 I was crushed.

 Though I could easily remake the bracelet again, it had sentimental value that could not be replaced.
 Not to mention it wasn’t in my budget at the time to buy the materials to make a new one.